 28. Documents how authenticated

-Every notice, order, summons or other document requiring authentication by the Protection Board may be sufficiently authenticated without the seal of the Protection Board if signed by the chairperson or officer of the Protection Board authorized to sign it.
+Every notice, order, summons or other document requiring authentication by the Protection Board may be sufficiently authenticated without the seal of the Protection Board if signed by the chairperson or officer of the Protection Board authorised to sign it.

 [Section 28 amended by No. 29 of 1995 s.
 5.]